ofrank123/modular_synth_app/DEVLOG.md

 - Been working on PLDI a lot, so less time for this.
 - Got path drawing working!
 It's kinda a small thing but I'm fairly happy with it.
 - Hover effects added for ports/connections.

+## 7th Oct, 2022
+- Dragging works :) :) :)
+- It's a bit buggy though, currently you can drag modules outside of the module area wrapper div.
+I think I need to attach the mouse listener to that instead of the window.
+Needs some refining.
+- Path drawing is also a bit clunky and needs to be refined, but I'm going to put that in the "Polish" bucket, and deal with it later.